gnocchixyz/gnocchi/doc/source/contributing.rst

   `git rebase --interactive` and/or `git commit --amend`.
 * We recommend using `git pull-request`_ to send your pull-requests.

-All sent pull-requests are checked using `Travis-CI`_, which is in charge of running the tests suites.
+All sent pull-requests are checked using GitHub Actions, which is in charge of running the tests suites.
 There are different scenarios being run: `PEP 8`_ compliance tests, upgrade tests, unit and functional tests.

 All pull-requests must be reviewed by `members of the Gnocchi project`_.

-When a pull-request is approved by at least two of the members and when Travis-CI confirms that all the tests run fine, the patch will be merged.
+When a pull-request is approved by a team member and the GitHub Actions confirms that all the tests run fine, the patch will be merged.

 The Gnocchi project leverages `Mergify`_ in order to schedule the merge of the different pull-requests.
 Mergify is in charge of making sure that the